jleffell/neural-networks-and-deep-learning/README.md

 # Code samples for "Neural Networks and Deep Learning"

-This repository contains code samples for my book on ["Neural Networks and Deep Learning"](http://neuralnetworksanddeeplearning.com).
+This repository contains code samples for Michael Nielsen's book on ["Neural Networks and Deep Learning"](http://neuralnetworksanddeeplearning.com).

 The code is written for Python 2.6 or 2.7.
 Michal Daniel Dobrzanski